Duramax LML EGR Delete Guide

 Jake is a founder of 8020 Media and has been creating automotive content online since 2017.
 He has been the lead writer for Chevy Trucks and has transformed it from the old and outdated site it was into what it is today.
 Jake creates a ton of GM related content for the 8020 Media YouTube channel and specializes in Duramax and Vortec information but has a wealth of knowledge across all GM cars and engines.
 Jake believes the L5P is the best diesel on the market today.

 Aside from the DPF filter and other exhaust-related emissions systems, the Duramax LML also has an EGR system.
-EGR stands for exhaust gas recirculation, which essentially routes exhaust gases back into the engine.
 EGR systems have a few components, most notably the EGR cooler, than are prone to failure.
-Additionally, it’s bad for engine longevity.
-Furthermore, it does restrict performance to a degree.
+Additionally, it’s bad for engine longevity and restricts performance.

-For both performance and reliability/longevity reasons, deleting the EGR system is a common LML mod.
+For both performance and reliability reasons, deleting the LML’s EGR system is a common modification.
 If you are deleting the EGR it probably makes sense to do a “full” delete and remove the DPF and other exhaust components too.
-You can check out our LML DPF delete guide for more information on removing DPF, DOC, SCR, and DEF.
+You can check out our LML DPF delete guide for more information there.

 This guide is going to cover what the LML EGR system is, the pro’s and con’s of deleting it, and how to delete it should you choose to do so.